 Nina is a fun-loving, compassionate and empathic being who has been practicing yoga since 2013.
-She was lead to yoga for the physical benefits after living a sedimentary and toxic life for years and being diagnosed with anxiety, depression and PTSD.
+She was lead to yoga for the physical benefits after living a sedimentary and toxic life for years and being diagnosed with mental illnesses.
 She was seeking something holistic that could help her and at that time she didn't really know what she needed.
 She just knew she needed a change.
-She didn't realize how much yoga would help her mentally and emotionally just as much as physically.
+She didn't realize how much yoga would help her mentally, emotionally and spiritually just as much as physically.

 Nina attributes her newly found mindset and overall wellbeing to yoga.
-She says, "if I would have never stepped foot on a yoga mat, I wouldn't be the person I am today and because of yoga I discovered my Dharma and who I am beyond the trauma."
+She says, "if I would have never stepped foot on a yoga mat, I wouldn't be the person I am today and because of yoga I discovered my Dharma."

 Nina is married to her best friend Gideon and they have 4 fur children.
-She enjoys being home with her family but when she isn't there or teaching, she loves being in nature hiking, spending time with her friends, exercising, gardening, cooking, huka hooping, paddle boarding, rolller skating, reading, painting and going to see live music.
+She enjoys being home with her family but when she isn't there or teaching, she loves being in nature hiking, spending time with her friends, exercising, gardening, cooking, hula hooping, paddle boarding, roller skating, reading, painting and going to see live music.

 Mandy is a retired dance teacher with 20 years class experience in ballet, tap, jazz and pointe, as well as back stage and production management, is moving forward into new avenues of staying active and healthy by sharing her skills in dance and creating workouts and flows that anyone can participate in.